In our everyday work sphere, we tend to have jobs which require our body to adapt in a certain manner.

 And if you’re feeling the pain already, you can couple these above ergonomic tips with a few of the below techniques:

-- Use positional release technique.
+- Use the positional release technique.
 Lie down in a dark room with a small towel at the back base of your skull (or a sock filled with tennis balls).
 Allow it to press gently on the base of your skull.
 Focus on your breath for 5-10 mins.

 - Use a good orthopedic pillow if you often get neck pain.